putto11262002/jimmodelai/docs/pm/product_feature_specifications.md

 ## Artifact Definition: Product Feature Specification Artifact

-This section defines the content structure for the **Product Feature Specification Artifact(s)** that will be generated and managed by the AI PM Agent.
-Each major Epic, or sub-product, might be a separate artifact for better modularity.
+This section defines the content structure for the **Product Feature Specification Artifact** that will be generated and managed by the AI PM Agent.
+**All content will be consolidated into a single file.**

 ### Artifact Storage Location:

-`artifacts/product_features/[PRODUCT_OR_EPIC_NAME]/[FEATURE_NAME].md` (Multiple
-files under a feature-specific subdirectory may be used for better organization)
+`artifacts/product_feature_specification.md`

 ### Artifact Structure & Content Requirements: